dj-piplup/vanilla-kudoboard/readme.md

 `--header-color` is the background color of the header

+`--header-text` is the color of the text for the header

+`--button-color` is the base color for buttons

+`--button-hover` is the button color while your mouse is over it

+`--button-text` is the color of the text on the button

 `--card-roundness` is how large the rounded corners on the card are

-`--card-text` is the font color for everything.
-Might split it out into `--card-text` and `--header-text`
+`--card-text` is the font color for everything else that isn't otherwise specified by the above text colors

 `--card-color` is the background color of each card

 `--card-username` is the color of the username text on the bottom right corner of the card

-`background-color` is for the entire site
+`background` is for the entire site.
+This can stay a color or be an image using `URL('<image url>')`.
+Image may take further styling.
+Images are default sized so that they cover the entire back of the page with no repeats, so the entire image may not be visible

-Theme variables default in light mode, and get overridden for dark mode
+Theme variables default in light mode, and get overridden for dark mode (see the @media section in the same file)

 ## src/data.ts